 Amazon Associates is a program that allows me to earn a small commission (from about 5% to about 7%) on every purchase a person makes on Amazon if they get there through links on my website.
-So whenever I do a book review or even refer to a book, I put a link that includes my associate code, and if you go to Amazon through that link, I get a small percentage of whatever you pay Amazon for anything you buy during that visit, even if you never actually get the thing you linked over to.
+So whenever I do a book review or even refer to a book, I put a link that includes my associate code, and if a visitor goes to Amazon through that link, I get a small percentage of whatever that person pays Amazon for anything purchased during that visit.

 Product Sponsorships: I occasionally write sponsored posts about products, for which I charge a fee.
-Companies also sometimes pay to sponsor my podcast.
+I also have regular sponsors for my podcast.
 When I am contacted about these opportunities, I refer companies to this page.

 Products and Courses

 I create digital products for sale on Teachers Pay Teachers, which has now become my main source of income.
 (If you are interested in becoming a seller, use this link to tell them I sent you and I will receive a bonus for referring you!)
 You can see all of my TPT products here.
 If you want to learn more about creating and selling products on TpT, I would recommend you check out Blair Turner’s book, Let’s Talk Shop: An eBook for TpT Sellers.

 As my audience has grown, I have also gotten more requests to do in-person speaking and professional development.
 Because I have school-age children, I try to limit my speaking engagements, but this also provides some income.
 I have created this speaker sheet to let prospective schools and organizations know what I offer.

 In 2015, I co-authored a book with Mark Barnes called Hacking Education: 10 Quick Fixes for Every School.
 A few times a year, I receive royalty payments from the sale of this book.